Yes, you have read that correctly!!

 Pak Budi senang sekali.

-2. Jangan Naik Skooter di Sekolah (written by Ibu Anne) Here is the parallel story for her story:
+2. Jangan Naik Skooter di Sekolah (written by Ibu Anne)

 3. Naik, naik ke puncak Gunung (traditional childrens song)